 The lucerne flea has a similar seasonal biology to other important pests of establishing crops, such as the redlegged earth mite.
-Lucerne fleas generally hatch from over-summering eggs in March-April following soaking autumn rains.
-They reproduce sexually and, depending on favourable temperatures and moisture availability, may go through as many as three to five generations between autumn and spring.
+Lucerne fleas generally hatch from over-summering eggs in March–April following soaking autumn rains.
+They reproduce sexually and, depending on favourable temperatures and moisture availability, may go through as many as six generations per year.
 Each generation takes three to five weeks, with each female capable of laying up to three batches of eggs during this time.

 Winter eggs are laid in moist crevices on the soil surface in batches of about 20–60, usually under vegetation and debris.
 Females then excrete a fluid substance containing ingested soil and glandular secretions over the eggs.
 This acts to both camouflage and protect the eggs.

 At the onset of warmer and drier conditions, over-summering eggs are produced which are protected from desiccation by a clay cement layer excreted by females.
 Consequently, lucerne fleas are more common on heavier loam/clay soils and are rarely found on sandy soils.
 The protective coating also prevents eggs from hatching when rain is insufficient for lucerne flea development or for the establishment of host plants.

 Behaviour and damage